MichaelCurrin/docsify-js-tutorial/docs/README.md

 My own aim is to turn the docs of many of my existing projects into doc sites with minimal effort to convert them and maintain them.

-_Note: The instructions in this repo for for Linux and Mac environments._
+_Note: The instructions in this repo are for Linux and Mac environments._

 ## How to serve a docs site with Docsify